sumurthy/microsoft-graph-docs/concepts/security-authorization.md

 The security API supports two types of authorization:

 - **Application-level authorization** - There is no signed-in user (for example, a SIEM scenario).
-The permissions granted to the application determine authorization. </br>Note: this option can also support cases where _Role-Based Access Control_ (aka RBAC) is managed by the application.
+The permissions granted to the application determine authorization.
+    >**Note:** This option can also support cases where Role-Based Access Control (RBAC) is managed by the application.
 - **User delegated authorization** - A user who is a member of the Azure AD tenant is signed in.
-The user must be a member of an Azure AD Limited Admin role - either _Security Reader_ or _Securty Administrator_, in addition to the application having been granted the required permissions.
+The user must be a member of an Azure AD Limited Admin role - either Security Reader or Securty Administrator - in addition to the application having been granted the required permissions.

 If you're calling the security API from Graph Explorer:

 - The Azure AD tenant admin must explicitly grant consent for the requested permissions to the Graph Explorer application.
-- The user must be a member of the Security Reader Limited Admin role in Azure AD (either _Security Reader_ or _Security Administrator_).
+- The user must be a member of the Security Reader Limited Admin role in Azure AD (either Security Reader or Security Administrator).

 >**Note**: Graph Explorer does not support application-level authorization.

 If you're calling the security API from a custom or your own application:

 - The Azure AD tenant admin must explicitly grant consent to your application.
 This is required both for application-level authorization and user delegated authorization.
-- If you're using user delegated authorization, the user must be a member of the _Security Reader_ or _Security Administrator_ Limited Admin role in Azure AD.
+- If you're using user delegated authorization, the user must be a member of the Security Reader or Security Administrator Limited Admin role in Azure AD.

 ## Managing authorization in security API client applications